 Puberty hormones can trigger oil glands in your skin to make too much oil.
 This can clog your skin pores, which can then cause a buildup of dead skin cells and bacteria.
 As a result, the pores can get swollen and red, leading to pimples on the skin.

-Pimples usually pop up on the face, chest, and back, because these skin areas have the most oil glands.
+Pimples usually pop up on the face, chest, and back.
+That’s because the skin in these areas has the most oil glands.

-Even though pimples are are common part of puberty, it can be uncomfortable for a lot people.
-Washing your skin with gentle soap and getting good sleep at night can help.
+Even though pimples are a common part of puberty, they can be uncomfortable for a lot of people.
+Washing your skin with gentle soap and sleeping well at night can help.

-For most people, pimples get better after puberty is over.
+For most people, pimples calm down and get better after puberty.

 6. Puberty changes your mood

+Tip: This fact about puberty might require more support than others.
 Dealing with these thoughts and feelings can be tough to do alone, especially as you first learn how to cope with your emotions.
-For many people, talking to a trusted friend, sibling, parent, or teacher can be a big help.
+Talking to a trusted friend, sibling, parent, or teacher can greatly help.

 You can also write about your emotions in a journal.
-Exercise and mindfulness activities are other helpful ways to feel better and in control of your emotions.
+Exercise and mindfulness are other helpful ways to feel better and control your emotions.

 7. Puberty changes your sleep

-With all of these major changes, getting plenty of sleep is super important!
+With major puberty changes, getting plenty of sleep is super important!
 Most teenagers need around 9 hours of sleep every night.

-Before puberty, the body usually feels sleep around 8 o’clock at night.
-During puberty, the body’s sleep cycle starts to shift a couple hours later.
+Before puberty, the body usually feels sleepy around 8 o’clock at night.
+During puberty, the body’s sleep cycle shifts a few hours later.
 So the body starts to feel sleepy around 10 o’clock.

-To get enough sleep at night, tween and teens should wake up later in the morning.
+To get enough sleep at night, tween and teens should wake up later.
 In real life, this can be tricky due to school schedules.
-Teachers, doctors, and policy makers are brainstorming ways to make school start times healthier and practical.
+Teachers, doctors, and policymakers are brainstorming ways to make school start times healthier and practical.

 More facts about puberty

-When your body starts puberty, your brain releases a special hormone called the gonadotropin-releasing hormone (GnRH).
+When your body starts puberty, your brain releases gonadotropin-releasing hormone (GnRH).
 Then, the GnRH hormone tells other parts of your body to make more hormones.
 All of these hormones tell your body to start growing and changing.

-Puberty usually starts sometime between age 8 to 13 years.
+Puberty usually starts sometime between 8 to 13 years of age.

-Puberty typically starts between age 10 to 15 years.
+Puberty typically starts between 10 and 15 years of age.

 - Everyone grows at their own pace.